sendgrid/docs/source/API_Reference/Reseller_API/Reseller_Customer_Subuser_API/customer_subuser_monitor_outgoing_email.md

 {% parameters append %}
  {% parameter 'task' 'Yes' 'Must be set to <em>append</em>' 'The task required to append a monitor record to a customer subuser' %}
- {% parameter 'user' 'Yes' 'The customer subuser must be registered under your account' 'The user we will append a monitor record to' %}
+ {% parameter 'user' 'Yes' 'Customer subuser must be registered under your account' 'The user we will append a monitor record to' %}
  {% parameter 'name' 'No' 'Must be a valid monitor record' 'The name of the monitor record we will be appending' %}
 {% endparameters %}